-Figure~\ref{fig:diff_recs_release} shows the robust policies learned for the varying cost of an NVCA and different confidence levels.
-In the limiting case where the cost of an NVCA is equal to recommending cash bail, the safe policy is to assign a signature bond for all but the most extreme cases.
-This is because even if assigning a signature bond is guaranteed to lead to an NVCA, the utility is equal to assigning cash bail and not leading to an NVCA.\footnote{This is a consequence of the looser bound that the treatment effects are bounded between $-1$ and $1$.
-If instead we used the sharper bound that $0 \leq m(\O,x) + \tau(a,x) \leq 1$ --- and properly accounted for boundary effects --- the safe policy would never assign cash bail.} In the other limiting case, we eschew finite sample statistical guarantees and set the confidence level to 0.
-That is, we ignore any statistical uncertainty in estimating the conditional expectation function, and instead use the point estimate directly.
-When doing this, increasing the cost of an NVCA relative to recommending cash bail leads to more of the intermediate area with FTA scores between 2 and 4 and NCA scores between 3 and 4 being assigned cash bail, until the cost is high enough that the entire identified area is assigned cash bail.
-However, this does not hold up to even the slightest of statistical guarantees due to the uncertainty in the treatment effects.
-Because the effects of assigning cash bail are both small and uncertain, the robust policy reduces to the existing DMF matrix.
+\paragraph{Learning a maximin DMF Matrix.} Figure~\ref{fig:diff_recs_release} shows the learned policies when varying the cost of an NVCA and different confidence levels.
+In the limiting case where the cost of an NVCA is equal to recommending cash bail, the safe policy recommends cash bail only for the most extreme cases.
+In the other limiting case, where we set the confidence level to 0 and rely on the the point estimates directly rather than accounting for the statistical uncertainty, increasing the cost of an NVCA leads to more of the intermediate area with FTA scores between 2 and 4 and NCA scores between 3 and 4 being assigned cash bail until the cost is high enough that the entire identified area is assigned cash bail.
+However, this does not hold up to even the slightest degree of statistical uncertainty due to the uncertainty in the treatment effects.
+Because the effects of assigning cash bail are both small and uncertain, the learned policy reduces to the existing DMF matrix.